Anaphylactic shock in the skies: Docs react quickly to save Bucks County woman

 Spencer has had round after round of chemotherapy and steroid therapy in recent years in an effort to keep the syndrome at bay.
 She's had five sinus surgeries and suffers from nerve inflammation.

-Twice, she has lost the ability to walk, but managed to walk again after physical therapy at St. Mary Medical Center in Langhorne.
+Twice, she has lost the ability to walk, but managed to walk again after physical therapy at St. Mary's Rehab in Langhorne.

 Spencer attended Widener University to study to become a physical therapist, and worked for NovaCare for a time, before the disease interrupted her career plans.